bpoteryko/Projects/README.md

 ![sar1](sar1.png)

 Here is the completed UAV.
-It can be noted that we used cheap materials to make fabricating the cheap and easy.
-My contribution to the design were the 3D-printed components holding the propellors in place.
-We utilized carbon fibre rods for a light, yet sturdy connection.
+We opted for rapid prototyping techniques, so that we could focus primarily on the design, rather than get tied up in the fabrication process.
+My main contribution to this design was the propellor attachment system.
+I modelled the 3D-printed components, and utilized carbon fibre rods for a light, yet sturdy connection.

 ![sar2](sar2.png)